zachjlewis/zachjlewis.github.io/_pages/e_i.md

 * [Astronomers May Not Like It but Astronomy and Colonialism Have a Shared History](https://thewire.in/the-sciences/thirty-meter-telescope-native-hawaiians-mauna-kea-astronomy-colonialism)
 * [How well-intentioned white male physicists maintain ignorance of inequity and justify inaction.](https://arxiv.org/pdf/2210.03522.pdf)

-**Books**
-* _How to Be an Antiracist_ by Ibram X. Kendi

-**Podcasts**
+A couple of my favorite podcasts towards this end also include the following:

 * [Intersectionality Matters!](https://www.aapf.org/intersectionality-matters) hosted by Kimberlé Crenshaw and members of the African American Policy Forum
 * [abolition is for everybody](https://initiatejustice.org/podcast/) hosted by Initiate Justice

 Give
 ======

 There are multiple ways to give.
-Two of the most common include donating your money and your time.
+One of the most common is to give the money you are able to to funds that align with your goals.
+I donate to the following funds regulary:

-**Donate Money**

-I will match donations to the charities below up to $100 per month.
-Fill out [this Google form](https://docs.google.com/forms/d/e/1FAIpQLScc68816mijah8-ujKQjmsR0DMZ8SeWL0h6YlBXXAq399hvBg/viewform?usp=sf_link) telling me which charity you've donated to and how much, and I'll follow up letting you know if your donation has been matched.
-If you don't hear from me, that means I've reached my maximum donation for the month--not a bad thing!
-Thank you for giving. _NB: I've sorted the charities into their primary aspiration, but have selected intersectional organizations when possible.
-The division is primarily so that, in a given month, if you've committed to giving to a certain cause, you're able to do that.
-Additionally, when possible, these organizations are local to Madison, WI._

-Anti-Racism Funds
-* [Urban Triage](https://urbantriage.org/about/mission-vision) is an organization that works to "foster, develop, and strengthen Black economic power, Black families’ self-sufficiency, community leadership, advocacy, and family success through transformative education, psychoeducation, community engagement, trauma response, healing, and cultural heritage."
-* [The Foundation for Black Women's Wellness](https://www.ffbww.org/donate) provides "education, advocacy, support, and powerful partnerships" for Black women.

-Anti-Gender Discrimination Funds
-* [Black Girl's Movement](https://www.blackgirlsmovement.org/donate) provides STEM curricula donated to Black women and girls.
-* [Women's Medical Fund](https://wiabortionfund.org/) is an organization that provides abortions.

-Anti-Queer Discrimination Funds
-* [Black Trans Advocacy Coalition Mission](https://blacktrans.org/donate/) provides healthcare, housing, and employment support for Black trans people.
-* [LGBT Center of Southeast Wisconsin](https://lgbtsewi.org/donate/) works to create support groups and advocacy networks.
+* [The Sentencing Project](https://www.sentencingproject.org/) is dedicated to prison reform and abolition.

+* The [Midwest Immigration Bond Fund](https://www.mibfc.org/) provides bond for people detained in ICE custody in the Midwest.

-* [Fair Wisconsin](https://secure.actblue.com/donate/fair-wisconsin-pac-1) has a political action committee that fights for queer rights in courts.
+* [Fair Wisconsin](https://secure.actblue.com/donate/fair-wisconsin-pac-1) is a political action committee that fights for queer rights in courts in the state of Wisconsin.

-Prison Abolition Funds
-* [Abolitionist Law Center](https://abolitionistlawcenter.org/donate/) is a law firm working to abolish mass incarceration.

-Indigenous Rights Funds
-* [Sogorea Te’ Land Trust](https://sogoreate-landtrust.org/donate-update-draft/) is a Bay-area based indigenous women-led organization that works to return stolen land to the tribes from which it was stolen.
-* [Native American Rights Fund](https://narf.org/) is a legal organization providing representation to Indigenous tribes and people.

-**Donate Time**

-I have found the [Second Harvest Food Bank of Southern Wisconsin](https://www.secondharvestmadison.org/volunteer/) to be a fantastic volunteer experience.
-If you're free on Saturday mornings, come say hi!
+* [Planned Parenthood of Wisconsin](https://www.plannedparenthood.org/planned-parenthood-wisconsin) provides access to abortion and other healthcare thoughout Wisconsin.

 Act
 ======

-One of the most effective ways to create change is to engage politically.
+One of the most effective and direct ways to create change is to engage politically.
 The first step in this process is [registering to vote](https://myvote.wi.gov/en-us/Voter-Registration).
 The second is to write to your elected officials.
 [This website](https://myvote.wi.gov/en-us/My-Elected-Officials) will help you find who those officials are, and [this page](https://www.ywcamadison.org/what-were-doing/advocating-for-change/local-officials/) from YWCA Madison gives tips for how to effectively write to those people in several ways.

+If you're interested, political canvassing is also a great way to immerse yourself in your community and talk to your neighbors about the issues you care about.
+Find out more about campaigning for the Wisconsin Democrats at [WisDems](https://www.mobilize.us/wisdems/).

 Current Work (at UW-Madison)
 ======
+I am currently the chair of the UW-Madison Astronomy Department Climate Committee as one of its graduate student representatives.
+This committee is informed of department equity needs via comprehensive surveys, and devises and enacts plans to responds to these needs.

 I participated in an effort led by Melissa Morris and Miriam Marino to create a gender-neutral bathroom in the astronomy building at UW-Madison.
 This was ultimately successful!

 Previous Work (at Pitt)